Ghost6922112269/Teramon/README.md

 # Teramon
 Can you catch them all?

+I haven't worked on this in literaly half a year, go use this much better, much cooler version instead https://github.com/Minecwaft/Teramon-Rewrite/

 ## Commands
 * `pokego <playername>` Summons a player that has been added to your pokedex
 * `pokecome` Despawns the player